-Extreme Networks, Inc., together with its subsidiaries (collectively referred to as "Extreme" and as "we", "us" and "our"), is a leader in providing cloud-driven networking solutions for enterprise, data center, and service provider customers.
+Extreme is a leader in providing cloud-driven networking solutions for enterprise, data center, and service provider customers.
 Providing a combined end-to-end solution from the Internet of Things ("IoT") edge to the cloud, Extreme designs, develops, and manufactures wired and wireless network infrastructure equipment as well as designs and develops a leading cloud networking platform and application portfolio using cloud management, machine learning, and artificial intelligence to deliver network policy, analytics, security, and access controls.
-Extreme cloud-driven technologies provide flexibility and scalability in deployment, management, and licensing of networks globally, and the global cloud footprint provides service to over 50,000 customers and over 10 million daily users.
-Our corporate headquarters are located in San Jose, California.
-We were incorporated in California in May 1996 and reincorporated in Delaware in March 1999.
-We derive substantially all of our revenues from the sale of our networking equipment, software, and related maintenance contracts.
+Extreme cloud-driven technologies provide flexibility and scalability in deployment, management, and licensing of networks globally, and the global cloud footprint provides service to over 50,000 customers and over 10 million daily users across the world including some of the world's leading names in business, hospitality, retail, transportation and logistics, education, government, healthcare, and manufacturing.
+We derive substantially all of our revenues from the sale of our networking equipment, software subscriptions, and related maintenance contracts.